-For the Class of 2021, not only is the University of Chicago accepting the Common Application, the Universal Application, and the Coalition Application, the school has also changed the way students can apply.
-In the past, students only had the option of applying Early Action (or Regular Decision), and the University of Chicago was always a great choice in the Early round if a student was applying to other Early Action schools — including those that subscribed to Restrictive Early Action policies.
-Students even applied to the University of Chicago Early Action while applying to another college Early Decision.
+Beginning with the Class of 2021 and onwards, the University of Chicago not only accepts the Common Application, the Universal College Application, and the Coalition Application, but now offers more options for their application timeline.
+In the past, students only had the option of applying Early Action (or Regular Decision).
+We’ve advised many of our past clients to apply to the school Early.
+The University of Chicago was always a great choice in the Early round if a student was applying to other Early Action schools, even if these schools subscribed to Restrictive Early Action policies.
+Students could even apply to the University of Chicago Early Action while applying to another college Early Decision.

-Early applicants to the University of Chicago, beginning with the Class of 2021, will now have more options.
+Beginning with the Class of 2021, Early applicants to the University of Chicago have more options.

-For the Class of 2021, the University of Chicago cares very much about the number of undergraduate applications they receive — that’s why they’re adding more options for Early applicants.
-And yet the school still wants its applicants to love the University of Chicago and to show their interest in the school…hence their very unique essay prompts (prompts that are arguably more unique than any other university in America).
+The University of Chicago cares very much about the number of undergraduate applications they receive — that’s why they’re adding more options for Early applicants.
+Even so, the school still wants its applicants to love the University of Chicago and to show their interest in the school…hence their unique essay prompts (prompts that are arguably more unique than any other university in America).

 What do you think of the University of Chicago’s three Early options — Early Action, Early Decision I, and Early Decision II?
-We’re curious to hear from our readers so do post a Comment below and we’ll be sure to write back.
+We’re curious to hear from our readers, so do post a comment below and we’ll be sure to write back.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.